GServlet/gservlet-api/README.md

 ## Code Examples

-We have created several code examples on [GitHub](https://github.com/GServlet/gservlet-examples) to help beginners to learn and gain expertise at GServlet.
+We have created several [code examples](https://github.com/GServlet/gservlet-examples) to help beginners to learn and gain expertise at GServlet.
 Checkout the appropriate branch for the version that you are using.

 ## Building from source